Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

 \section{Bi-Lagrangian structures}

 In this section, we review bi-Lagrangian and para-Kähler structures in the real setting and study properties of the bi-Lagrangian connection.
-Then, we turn our attention to complex bi-Lagrangian structures.
-A good reference for bi-Lagrangian structures in the real setting is \cite{MR2193747}.
+We then introduce and study complex bi-Lagrangian structures.
+A good reference for the real setting is \cite{MR2193747}.